 What this Means for your Business

 Before this decision was handed down, you were only responsible for collecting and filing sales tax where your business had a physical presence or ‘nexus’.
-That could include your office or a warehouse.
+That could include your office or a warehouse and in some states the storage of goods via an Amazon fulfillment center.
 While some states like California and Florida are more complex, many sates have a single flat rate which made collecting and filing a relative breeze.
-The decision changes all of that.
-In a nutshell, this means that you will now have to collect and file sales tax on every order regardless of where your business is located.
 As of 2018, forty-five states and the District of Columbia collect statewide sales taxes:

 What this graph doesn’t show you is that 38 of those states also collect local sales tax, so the tax rate you charge varies by the county or city you are shipping to.
 Sometimes even different addresses in the same zip code have different tax rates.
 The result is that there are currently over 12,000 different tax jurisdictions that create multiple rates in many states depending on the delivery address.
 Crazy right?